How to Shrink Clothes

 It is not possible to shrink polyester garments significantly.

-Understand more about the fabric with this Can you Shrink Polyester: Yes, Learn How.
+Understand more about the fabric with this article Can you Shrink Polyester: Yes, Learn How.

 Rayon is a fabric that is highly shrinkable.